Micronutrients

 To the iron complex

-The BIOGENA Good Health Study, with 1377 participants, is Europe’s most comprehensive study on micronutrients, health and well-being.
-The aim of the large-scale study was to draw an up-to-date picture of the state of health and care of the Austrian population and to prove that a better micronutrient supply is rewarded with an increase in physical and mental well-being.
+With 1,377 participants, the BIOGENA Good Health Study is Europe's most comprehensive study on micronutrients, health and well-being.
+The aim of this large-scale study was to provide an up-to-date picture of the health and nutritional status of the Austrian population and to demonstrate that a better micronutrient supply is rewarded with increased physical and mental well-being.

 Frequently asked questions about iron